uiocompcat/tmcinvdes/README.md

 [Analysis](/tmcinvdes/analysis)

-Contains the code for analyzing and processing data.
+Contains the SA score code and the code for excluding outliers.

-For nominal runs of the present code, shared both as explicit usage examples and to test reproducibility, see the [detailed workflow](DETAILS.md).
+For a description of the workflow structure see the [detailed workflow](DETAILS.md).

 ### Citation